-Seeking reliable and responsible adults to fill Crossing Guard positions for various locations throughout the City of Chester for the 2016/2017 and 2017/2018 school year.
+Seeking reliable and responsible adults to fill Crossing Guard positions for various locations throughout the City of Chester.
 Pay starts at $9.07/hour.
 Applicants must be able to stand for 45-90 minutes at a time and possess a reliable means of transportation.

 @ 160 East 7th St.

 Or pick up an application in the Chester City Hall Lobby

 @ 1 4th St.